chrisl8/ArloBot/README.md

 ## and SO MUCH MORE! ##

-1. This package provides a set of ROS packages for using a [Parallax Arlo Platform](http://www.parallax.com/product/arlo-robotic-platform-system "Parallax") robot to run all of the demonstration projects for the [Robot Operating System (ROS)](http://www.ros.org/ "ROS") based on the old [TurtleBot](http://wiki.ros.org/Robots/TurtleBot "TurtleBot")
+ - This package provides a set of ROS packages for using a [Parallax Arlo Platform](http://www.parallax.com/product/arlo-robotic-platform-system "Parallax") robot to create and navigate a map of a room (Simultaneous Mapping and Localization) via [Robot Operating System (ROS)](http://www.ros.org/ "ROS").
+Originally based on the old [TurtleBot](http://wiki.ros.org/Robots/TurtleBot "TurtleBot").

 This package also includes:
  0. An all in one install script that should get things as close to working as possible by running one install script.